PHES-ODM/PHES-ODM-Mapper/custom_modules.md

 1. *[Module Configuration](#module-configuration)*: The general configuration of the module, primarily specifying where within the module directory that the various required files are located.
 This is a simple YAML file.
 2. *[Source and Target Schemas](#source-and-target-schemas)*: The LinkML schemas representing the source and target databases.
 3. *[LinkML-Map Mappers](#linkml-map-mappers)*: The LinkML-Map schemas that define how to map from the source to target databases.
-4. *[Filters](#filters)*: Optional rules to filter the mapped data, for example to remove unwanted rows or rows with missing information.
+4. *[Pre-ID Filters](#pre-id-filters)*: Optional rules to filter the mapped data after the LinkML Mappers are run but before ID generation, for example to remove unwanted rows or rows with missing information.
 5. *[ID Generator](#id-generator)*: Optional rules for generating IDs within the mapped and filtered data.
 ID generation is fairly flexible and can also allow linking between output database tables (eg. creating primary and foreign keys).
 It can also generate non-ID fields, such as properly formatting dates and times.

 This document, including its sub-documents, describes how to create your own module.